 The true list of Nutella ingredients

 I actually picked up a jar of the stuff to find out the truth about the Nutella ingredients.
 Once you’re looking at the back of the label, you quickly see – when forced by food law – what the product really is made from:

 |Sugar, vegetable oil, hazelnuts (13%), cocoa powder (7.4%), non-fat milk solids, emulsifier (soy lecithin), flavoring (vanillin).|

 The list of ingredients is very revealing.
 On the label, by law, it MUST show them in descending order by weight from the largest down to the smallest.

 Sugar is the first listed and thus the main ingredient by weight of all the Nutella ingredients.
 In fact, Nutella is 55 per cent sugar!
 How body-aging and addicting is that?!

 Why Is Our Nutella Version Almost ‘Guilt-Free’?

-- This version is much lower in sugar grams and not processed sugar (wayyy less than half) using only real maple syrup
+- This version is much lower in sugar grams instead of processed sugar (wayyy less than half) using only real maple syrup

 - It is vegan, GMO-free, corn-free, dairy-free, gluten-free